London to Val d'Isère in five hours

 Please note that a meal is not provided on the YSE flights, although drinks and snacks can be purchased on board.
 On the outbound journey, there is also usually no opportunity to buy food as you pass through Grenoble airport, so unless you have a very big breakfast before you leave home or at Gatwick, you may need to take something with you for the journey.
 A full tea (tea, coffee, hot chocolate, cake, bread & jam) is provided in the chalet when you get to Val d'Isère at about 4pm.

-Going home, our flight takes off at 12.50 and lands at 14.25 UK time.
+Going home, our flight takes off at 13.50 French time and lands at 14.25 UK time.
 This means the first of our staggered

 nobody has to queue at check-in for more than a few minutes.